Getting Snacking Right For Our Kids by Registered Dietitian Laura Clark

 Over the years our snacking culture has really changed.
-‘Snackification’ is now considered a food trend in its own right – when, where, what and how are of great interest to the food industry as there is huge potential for growth and profit.
+‘Snackification’is now considered a food trend in its own right– when, where, what and how are of great interest to the food industry as there is huge potential for growth and profit.
 The #freefrom market for example is set to be worth 673 million by 2020.
-Protein based products are also catching our interest (find out ) and as consumers, we will always be drawn to products promoting themselves as naturally functional; although this has little scientific meaning, apparently we interpret it as being better for us.
+Protein based products are also catching our interest (find out what protein means for you) and as consumers, we will always be drawn to products promoting themselves as naturally functional; although this has little scientific meaning, apparently we interpret it as being better for us.
 Marketing generally, will have a powerful affect over the snacks we chose.

 But what about our children?
 Snacking choices and habits are largely influenced by the family in the early years, before they are let loose with means to purchase their own.
 What tack should we take and what can we do to help ensure good habits as they graduate to adulthood?

 This guidance has been met with some criticism around fears that assigning calorie values to foods when it comes to our kids maybe unhelpful and potentially harmful if it fuels obsession around food and their calorie value.

 I see what they were trying to do though and the messages that they wanted to get across.

 Snacking has become a normal part of our eating habits.
 Frequently done on the hoof, a snack becomes synonymous with convenience.
 If there are gaps of around 3-4 hours between meals, then snacks can provide a useful opportunity to top up on nutrients.
 The healthiest combinations may not feel very transportable though especially for children but here are some things you could bear in mind within the realities of life!